-The Organization received contributions (exclusive of gifts-in-kind) totaling approximately \$56,000 and \$198,000 from these corporations and related individuals during 2021 and 2020, respectively.
+The Organization received contributions (exclusive of gifts-in-kind) totaling approximately \$483,000 and \$56,000 from these corporations and related individuals during 2022 and 2021, respectively.

-The Organization has paid the three corporations approximately \$260,000 and \$148,000 for the years ended December 31, 2021 and 2020, respectively.
-The amounts paid primarily relate to salaries and travel services.
+The Organization has paid the three corporations approximately \$193,000 and \$260,000 for the years ended December 31, 2022 and 2021, respectively.
+The amounts paid primarily relate to salaries.

-The Organization also pays a rent for office space under an annual lease agreement with one of the related corporations at a fair value rate of approximately \$1,800 per month.
-Rent expense was approximately \$22,000 for each of the years ended December 31, 2021 and 2020.
+The Organization also pays a rent for office space under an annual lease agreement with one of the related corporations at a fair value rate of approximately \$1,900 per month.
+Rent expense was approximately \$23,000 for each of the years ended December 31, 2022 and 2021.

-8. CONCENTRATIONS
+9. CONCENTRATIONS

-The Organization has received food gifts-in-kind from an unrelated party that comprised approximately 33% and 23% of the Organization's revenue and support in 2021 and 2020, respectively.
+The Organization has received food gifts-in-kind from an unrelated party that comprised approximately 31% and 33% of the Organization's revenue and support in 2022 and 2021, respectively.

-9. PROFIT SHARING PLAN
+10. PROFIT SHARING PLAN

 The Organization participates in a discretionary 401(k) profit sharing plan sponsored by a related party for substantially all employees who have attained a certain age and met service requirements.
 The Organization makes a safe harbor matching contribution of 100% of the employee's elective deferral not to exceed 4% of eligible compensation.
 Contributions to the plan are subject to certain limits under the Internal Revenue Code.
-Contributions of approximately \$14,000 and \$7,000 were made for 2021 and 2020, respectively.
+Contributions of approximately \$19,000 and \$14,000 were made for 2022 and 2021, respectively.